Gaia-Q-Space/.github/README.md

   name VARCHAR(100) NOT NULL, -- e.g., "Firmware v3.1.2", "Sensor Calibration Set B"
   description TEXT,
   effective_from DATE NOT NULL,
-  effective_to DATE,
-  configuration_details JSONB,
-  created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, is_current_baseline BOOLEAN DEFAULT FALSE, -- True for the single, overall current configuration of the subsystem instance UNIQUE(subsystem_instance_id, configuration_code, effective_from) );
+  effective_to DATE, -- Null if currently active configuration_details JSONB, -- Specifics: firmware version, part changes within the subsystem is_current_baseline BOOLEAN DEFAULT FALSE, -- True for the single, overall current configuration of this subsystem instance created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, UNIQUE(subsystem_instance_id, configuration_code, effective_from) );
 COMMENT ON TABLE subsystem_configurations IS 'Tracks specific configurations of subsystem instances.
-Component CCs of Tier 2 ID.';
+Forms optional -CCs part of full Tier 2 ID context.';

--- Link table for historical and current installations of subsystems on top-level objects CREATE TABLE object_subsystem_installations ( installation_id SERIAL PRIMARY KEY, parent_object_instance_id UUID NOT NULL REFERENCES object_instances(instance_id) ON DELETE CASCADE, child_subsystem_instance_id UUID NOT NULL REFERENCES subsystem_instances(subsystem_instance_id) ON DELETE RESTRICT, -- Prevent deletion of subsystem if installed installation_date DATE NOT NULL, removal_date DATE, -- Null if currently installed position_reference VARCHAR(100), -- e.g., "Engine_Port_1", "Avionics_Bay_A_Slot_3", "Payload_Interface_B" notes TEXT, created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, -- A subsystem instance can only be installed in one position on one parent at any given time.
+-- Link table for historical and current installations of subsystems on top-level objects CREATE TABLE object_subsystem_installations ( installation_id SERIAL PRIMARY KEY, parent_object_instance_id UUID NOT NULL REFERENCES object_instances(instance_id) ON DELETE CASCADE, child_subsystem_instance_id UUID NOT NULL REFERENCES subsystem_instances(subsystem_instance_id) ON DELETE RESTRICT, installation_date DATE NOT NULL, removal_date DATE, -- Null if currently installed position_reference VARCHAR(100), -- e.g., "Engine_Port_1", "Avionics_Bay_A_Slot_3", "Payload_Interface_B"
-  -- This is complex to enforce directly with a simple UNIQUE constraint if removal_date is part of it.
+  notes TEXT,
+  created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, -- A subsystem instance can only be in one place at one time.
+  -- If removal_date IS NULL, then child_subsystem_instance_id must be unique.
-  -- Application logic or more complex constraints/triggers might be needed for full historical tracking vs. current state.
+  -- This is better handled by application logic or a more complex constraint.
-  -- For current state: Ensure (parent_object_instance_id, position_reference, removal_date IS NULL) is unique.
-  -- For history: Ensure (child_subsystem_instance_id, installation_date) is unique.
-  UNIQUE(child_subsystem_instance_id, installation_date) -- A subsystem cannot be installed twice on the same day );
+  UNIQUE(child_subsystem_instance_id, installation_date) -- A subsystem cannot be recorded as installed twice on the same day );
 COMMENT ON TABLE object_subsystem_installations IS 'Tracks the installation history of subsystem instances onto top-level object instances (as-installed configuration).';